mikepeiman/tw2002/README.md

 # TradeWars2002 Redux

-I loved playing the classic text-based BBS game TW2002 back in the 90's
+I loved playing the classic text-based BBS game TW2002 back in the 90's.
+I've long wanted to bring it into modern times, so I am, using JS, and the Svelte/Sapper compiler framework.

+I'm first exploring a DOM element-based model.
+I expect to integrate some SVG animations and graphics.
+Probably not HTML Canvas on this one.
+I'm going for a hybrid text/graphics experience that puts gameplay first and augments it with some visual flair and useful UI.

 # sapper-template